-Crimes reported to the FBI involve those motivated by biases based on race, gender, gender identity, religion, disability, sexual orientation, and ethnicity.
+Crime reported to the FBI involve those motivated by biases based on race, religion, sexual orientation, ethnicity/national origin, and disability.

-The victim of a hate crime may be an individual, a business/financial institution, a government entity, a religious organization, or society/public as a whole.
+The victim of a hate crime may be an individual, a business, an institution, or society as a whole.

-Law enforcement reports the number of offenders and, when possible, the apparent race and ethnicity of the offenders.
+Law enforcement reports the number of offenders and, when possible, the apparent race of the offenders.

 Includes data about hate crimes by state and agency.